Most Common Problems in a 2013-2020 Ford Fusion

-The 2013 second-generation Fusion was shown at the 2012 North American International Auto Show.
-Fusion was an example of Ford’s global car strategy, “One-Ford,” with a design built by Ford of Europe.
+The 2013 second-generation Ford Fusion was first revealed at the 2012 North American International Auto Show.
+Fusion was an example of Ford’s global car strategy, “One-Ford,” developed in Europe.

-Ford’s new mid-size platform remerges in Europe and the Americas with the latest version of the CDW27 program, which originated from the Ford Contour/Mercury Mystique.
+This new mid-size platform emerged in Europe and the Americas with the latest version of the CDW27 program, which originated from the Ford Contour/Mercury Mystique.

 Common Problems